the-technat/core/README.md

 ## Renovate

 Renovate has been configured using Mend's SaaS version.
-You can access it at [developer.mend.io](https://developer.mend.io)
+Install the [Renovate Github App](https://github.com/apps/renovate) and give it access to all repositoris.
+You can access it at [developer.mend.io](https://developer.mend.io).

 ## Tailscale